jasirkt/jasirkt/README.md

 - 👋 Hi, I’m @jasirkt
 - 👀 I’m a Software Engineer at Microsoft
-- 📫 You can reach me at on [linkedin](https://www.linkedin.com/in/jasirkt/)
+- 📫 You can reach me on [linkedin](https://www.linkedin.com/in/jasirkt/)